If a and b (b ≠ 0) are two quantities of the same kind, then Ratio is the relation which one quantity bears to

 speed is constant.
 This means the distance-traveled doubles if the time taken

 doubles provided speed remains constant.

-Ex.4 If 6 men can lay 8 bricks in one day, then how many men are required to lay 60 bricks in the
+Example 4.
+If 6 men can lay 8 bricks in one day, then how many men are required to lay 60 bricks in the same time?

 Let the total cost of party is

 Cost = K1 + K2 N (where K1 & K2 are fixed and variable costs and N is number of persons)

 250 × 10 = K1 + 10K2 ..........
 (1)